ikhsan-muhammad/ikhsan-muhammad.github.io/index.md

 # Data and Machine Learning Selected Project
 * * *
 ## Decision Tree Model (C45) for Diagnose Mangosteen Diseases from Scratch
-With combination of machine learning model and expert system method, I was make a machine learning web base to diagnose "queen of fruit" mangosteen diseases. this project was make to help solo-farmers and farming groups to can easly diagnose mangosteen diseases by them self.
+With combination of machine learning model and expert system method, I was make a machine learning web base to diagnose mangosteen diseases. this project was make to help solo-farmers and farming groups to can easly diagnose mangosteen diseases by them self.